In This Article

 Ideal for: Big families with two to three people cooking at the same time.

 Expert recommendation: Don’t waste the corner space with ordinary shelves.
 Instead, you can get it fitted with innovative modular accessories like the corner carousel.
-Read on to find out how to set modular kitchen.
+Read on to find out how to set a modular kitchen.

 - Offers ample work and storage space